ZhaoX/shorty/README.md

 shorty
 ================

-a simple short url service
+A short url service written by Erlang.